 All alumni of Boston College's undergraduate and graduate programs and schools are welcomed back to use the resources of the Libraries onsite and other services and resources as detailed below.
 The Boston College Libraries (excluding the Law Library) are open to the public.

 Alumni have borrowing privileges at all the Boston College Libraries except the Law Library.
-The loan period for alumni borrowers is 28 days with two renewals per item permitted.
-At the Educational Resource Center (ERC) alumni have borrowing privileges (excluding all educational and psychological tests) for 14 days with one renewal (28 days total permitted).
+The loan period for alumni is 28 days with two renewals per item permitted.
+At the Educational Resource Center (ERC) alumni have borrowing privileges (excluding all educational and psychological tests) for 14 days with one renewal (28 days total).

 |Format||Loan Period||Number of renewals 2||Loan Limits|